 This current revision has been brought out to incorporate various provision that are becoming common in the operating systems of agricultural tractors, such as:

-use of water separator in fuel supply system,
+use of water separator in fuel supply system;

-use of coolant (anti-freeze solution) in water in cooling system,
+use of coolant (anti-freeze solution) in water in cooling system;

-alternator in electrical system,
+alternator in electrical system;

-dry type air cleaner in air intake system,
+dry type air cleaner in air intake system; and

-4-wheel drive transmission and advancement in use of improved quality of material and lubricants,
+4-wheel drive transmission and advancement in use of improved quality of material and lubricants.

 Apart from above, guidelines for periodical maintenance and precautionary measures to be taken while performing various operations have been updated as per current practices.